Joseph Wolins

 Joseph Wolins (born Atlantic City, New Jersey, 1915, died 1999, New York City) was an American painter whose influences included Piero della Francesca, Mantegna and Giotto.
 He studied at the National Academy of Design between 1935 and 1941 with Leon Kroll and held his first solo exhibition in 1947 at the New York Contemporary Arts Gallery.
 His work is in public collections including those of the Smithsonian American Art Museum and the Butler Institute of American Art.

+He also contributed to the Index of American Design, which can be found at the National Gallery of Art in Washington, DC.